Skip to Main Content

 In order to earn a "Satisfactory" for this course, you need to complete the following:

-• Attend one initial meeting with Anne Thomason, Director of the library.
+• Attend one initial meeting with Kennedy Pasley, Student Success Librarian.

-• Complete an in-depth source evaluation of a source for your 300 level course assignment. (about 1 hour)
+• Complete an in-depth source evaluation of a source for your 300 level course assignment (about 1 hour).
+Submit to kpasley@knox.edu.

-• Attend AT LEAST one individual appointment with Anne Thomason or Kennedy Pasley to review your course assignment.
+• Attend at least one individual appointment with Kennedy Pasley (30 minutes) to review your course assignment.
 You may attend more meetings, or your 300 level course instructor may require more.
-(30 minutes)

 The total amount of time it will take to complete the requirements for this course is about 3-4 hours.